seank021/autopaper-bot/README.md

 ## Database
 - User data is stored in database.py.
 The Slack user ID is open since it is open publicly to other people in the Slack workspace.
 - Paper metadata is stored in Supabase.
-- This project is deployed on Render with free plan.
+- This project is deployed on fly.io.

 ## Flow
 1. User uploads a research paper link in the Slack channel. (only arXiv papers are supported for now)